Mark D. Troutman, PhD, CFP®

 Even now, I teach an economics course within the Georgetown and Johns Hopkins securities studies programs, where subjects discussed in the news such as energy flows and financial sanctions are regular seminar topics.
 The economic impact of such conflicts is my domain, but I would be remiss to call us all first, to remember the human cost of conflict.
 Our hearts break for the many who have suffered loss in this unfolding crisis, and we pray for the swift restoration of liberty and accountability for those responsible for needless conflict.

 First, expect more volatility and uncertainty as the weeks progress.
-The Russian government has clearly planned its moves for years, and their leadership will not be easily swayed by temporary setbacks.
+The Russian government has clearly planned its moves for years, and its leadership will not be easily swayed by temporary setbacks.
 Likewise, the Ukrainian people have a long and proud history of resistance, and they will staunchly defend their homes.
 This crisis will take unexpected turns before it concludes, and markets will be volatile as a result.
-Simply stated, it is unwise to “play” short term turns in markets such as these.
+Simply stated, it is unwise to “play” short-term turns in markets such as these.

 Rather, expect more such roller coaster rides in the weeks and months ahead.
 Historical evidence indicates that unexpected conflicts on average bring market downturns of 10%-20% as they unfold.
 Once conflicts conclude, markets recover quickly.
 This is a key reason why investors should not be fixated on the headline news risk but rather focus on history which tells us that the recent correction will likely be short-lived.
 In fact, if historical evidence is a guide, financial crises (e.g. The Great Recession) should concern us more than wars – they bring average market downturns of 33%.